zacharydenton/labs.zacharydenton.com/source/_posts/2012-05-11-mandelbrot.md

 ---
 ## Description

 A visualization of the Mandelbrot set written with processing.js.
+The color palette changes slowly over time to give an additional sense of the complexity of the M-Set.

 Left mouse button zooms in; right mouse button zooms out; middle mouse button resets the zoom.
+Spacebar doubles iteration count (to increase detail).

 ## Tools Used